Skip to content

-Prerequisites: Before proceeding with core curation, ensure you have completed the foundational steps outlined in the Data Curation Overview, including data sourcing, sampling, and visualization.
+Prerequisites: Before proceeding with core curation, ensure you have completed the prerequisite steps outlined in the Data Curation Overview, including data sourcing, sampling, and visualization.

 Deployment Options